TDG-Platform/docs/AComp.md

 Processing Level 2 or Level 3 imagery will require you to order the imagery outside the platform and upload it to your S3-customer location.

-AComp currently does not run end-to-end with ENVI Tasks.

 ### Contact Us
 Tech Owners: [Fabio Pacifici](#fpacific@digitalglobe.com), [Alex Comer](#acomer@digitalglobe.com) & Editor:  [Kathleen Johnson](#kathleen.johnsons@digitalglobe.com)